-In limited cases the sites and the pollutants present a health risk for nearby residents – residents who are often lower in income and more likely to be people of color.
+In limited cases the sites and the pollutants present a health risk for nearby residents – residents who are often lower in income and more likely to be people of color and indigenous people.
 Remediating these sites serves both an environmental justice and economic development opportunity.

 The City will seek to accomplish the following action steps to remediate contaminated sites to improve the environmental and economic health of the city and its residents.

 - Facilitate the removal of site contamination as a barrier to investment and redevelopment.

 - Assist local brownfield grantors in promoting the availability of their respective brownfield grant funds and programs.

 - Support and utilize public funds and proactive planning for site remediation.

 - Continue to proactively advise developers and property owners on options for seeking and obtaining brownfield grant funding as a means to investigate and remediate contaminated development sites.

 - Continue to identify and support program modifications that enable local brownfield grantors to deliver funding and related services in a more consistent, efficient or productive manner.